davewatters/pwnytrap/README.md

 ## Deployment

 ### Heroku
-The Project repository (repo) is at [https://github.com/davewatters/pwnytrap](https://github.com/davewatters/pwnytrap)
+The GitHub Project repo is at [https://github.com/davewatters/pwnytrap](https://github.com/davewatters/pwnytrap)

 Note: The project repo was initially imported from my [Code Institute Portfolio Project 3](https://github.com/davewatters/pwnytrap-ci-pp3) and the live deployed project can be viewed on Heroku [HERE](https://ci-pp3-pwnytrap.herokuapp.com)